 Activists call surging oil and gas profits ‘horrifying’ as energy giants post profits twice as high as 2025

-- ▪BP reported $3.2 billion in first-quarter profits, more than double its $1.38 billion from the same period last year.
+- ▪BP reported profits of $3.2 billion in the first quarter, more than double the previous year.

 Opening excerpt (first ~120 words) tap to expand